-Director appointments, retirements, and re-elections are carried out in accordance with the provisions set out in the Company's Memorandum and Articles of Association, the Board Charter, the Companies and Allied Matters Act 2020, the CBN Corporate Governance Guidelines for Commercial, merchant, non-interest and payment service banks in Nigeria, the SEC Corporate Governance Guidelines and other relevant regulations.
+Director appointments, retirements, and re-elections are carried out in accordance with the provisions set out in the Company's Memorandum and Articles of Association, the Board Charter, the Companies and Allied Matters Act 2020,

 The Board Charter sets out the criteria for Board appointments, ensuring the selection of individuals with the necessary experience, expertise, and integrity.
 Candidates are assessed based on objective criteria including character, integrity, independent judgment, skills, experience, diversity in thinking, gender, age, and other relevant factors.